yellowee/MOJE-how-do-i-qa/README.md

 **Copy database.yml.sample to database.yml and fill in the password you chose earlier.**

 Then `rake db:reseed` to populate development environment with example data.

+Type `rake db:test:load` to load your test database schema.

 # Gem dependencies